 Comparing the best things to do in Helsinki is a lot like comparing hot fudge sundaes.
-Everything is pretty amazing, it’s just a matter what kind of sprinkles that you want on top.
+Everything is pretty amazing, it’s just a matter of what kind of sprinkles you want on top.
 But, if you’re looking for what to do in Helsinki in a day, things can get even harder to decide.
 This beautiful northern European city.

 Helsinki has seen a rush of influence from Russia and Sweden since its climb to fame in the 16th century.
 The capital of Finland has wide, winding streets and a solid European feel.
 Even compared to other northern capitals such as Oslo, Norway, though, Helsinki stands out.
 With dramatic fortress cities and a gorgeous city-center, finding things to do in Helsinki is as much pleasure as doing them.
 But one of the best things is that all of these Helsinki things to do are close by.
 This means that if you want to experience the best of Helsinki in a day, you are in luck!

 Our visit here was part of a Helsinki stopover on the way north to the city of Rovaniemi and to explore beautiful Finnish Lapland.
 But even with a short time in Helsinki, we were able to experience a lot of this beautiful place in a short period.
 Not only is Helsinki vibrant, artistic, and exciting.
 But it’s also one of the safest cities in Europe.
 In fact, Helsinki Finland has repeatedly been ranked among the most livable cities in the world.
 So without further ado, let’s check out some of the best Helsinki things to do for your next trip to Finland.

 The Best Things to do in Helsinki Finland